Return to TFL Home

 - Judgment is entered as of May in the delinquent year.

 The judgment date begins the “period of redemption.”
-Depending on ownership, use and location of the property, the period of redemption is one, three or five years from the judgment.
+Depending on ownership, use and location of the property, the period of redemption is one and three years from the judgment.
 Anytime during this period of redemption, the owner (or anyone else having an interest in the property) can pay the delinquent taxes and forfeiture will not occur.

 If the property taxes remain unpaid after the statutory “expiration of redemption period”, the parcels will forfeit to the State.
 Once forfeited, title to the parcels is held by the State in trust for the local taxing districts.
 Counties are only agents of the State and their powers are only those which are prescribed by statute.
 The County’s main responsibility is to manage and maintain the inventory of properties by “encouraging the best use of the lands, recognizing that some lands in public ownership should be retained and managed for public benefits, while other lands should be returned to private ownership.”